-Cloud Smoothing
+Cloud and Vis Smoothing

 Enable Cloud Smoothing will attempt to preserve all cloud layers and coverage surrounding the aircraft.
 The extent of the preservation zone increases with increased elevation.
 All Cloud Smoothing is disabled when the aircraft is within 64km (40 miles) of the specified Destination.
-It is not possible to stop FSX re-positioning the individual clouds but the OpusFSI LWE can preserve the cloud layers, cloud types, cloud bases, cloud depths, cloud precipitation, and overall cloud coverage.
+It is not possible to stop the sim re-positioning the individual clouds but the OpusFSI LWE can preserve the cloud layers, cloud types, cloud bases, cloud depths, cloud precipitation, and overall cloud coverage.